JonyBonyy/JonyBird-web/README.md

-for now to open the game in the site you got to press the play button and than type - cd game bird.exe also if you want to chance the speed/ anything else than before you press on the play button, look at the left side of the screen and go to [gpu]. and there change the cycles from auto to 15000 -
+for now to open the game in the site you got to download the Bird.jsdos from my github reposetory here. than press play and press on the button at the middle, insert the Bird.jsdos file there and press play.

-[gpu]
-cycles=15000
-and than press on the play button.
+ONLY WORKS IN PC FIR NOW